parvathysarat/kg-qa/README.md

 # kg-qa
 Question Answering using KG embeddings augmented by Text corpus

-Run qa_task_metaqa.ipynb notebook to train on MetaQA dataset.
+qa_task_metaqa.ipynb notebook can be run to train on MetaQA dataset.

 Folders :
 - ./data/ contains training files: